-My project investigates the history of political thought in relation to digital technology, particularly digital utopianism and what is known as "cyberlibertarianism," c.1970-2000.
-I am interested in the intersection between futurism, systems theories, and new ideas about management and globalisation, and how these things were synthesised in the work of Silicon Valley's tech gurus.
-And I am also interested in the ways networking technologies were seen as the royal road to liberal utopia.
+My project investigates the history of social and political thought in relation to digital technology.
+Specifically, it looks at the history of technological utopianism in the United States, c.1970-2000, and the role of technological utopianism in the wider ideologies of the period, especially neoliberalism.
+I am particularly interested in the intersections between futurism, systems theories, new ideas about management and globalisation in the 1970s and 1980s, and how these things were synthesised in the work of Silicon Valley's tech gurus.
+I also coordinate a TORCH doctoral network, the Oxford Technology in Society Forum.

 Outside academia, I used to work for one of Oxford's access and outreach initiative, OxNet, which seeks to widen participation in higher education among historically disadvantaged groups.
 I continue to have a keen interest in university access, and welcome opportunities to contribute to any initiatives where I might be useful.